cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 You can access the Admin UI from any node in the cluster.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}By default, CockroachDB allows all users to access and view the Admin UI.
-For secure clusters, you can choose to <a href="#secure-the-admin-ui">enable user authentication</a> to restrict access to the Admin UI to authorized users. {{site.data.alerts.end}}
+By default, CockroachDB allows all users to access and view the Admin UI.
+For secure clusters, you can choose to [enable user authentication](#secure-the-admin-ui) to restrict access to the Admin UI to authorized users.
+{{site.data.alerts.end}}

 By default, you can access it via HTTP on port `8080` of the hostname or IP address you configured using the `--host` flag while [starting the node](https://www.cockroachlabs.com/docs/stable/start-a-node.html#general).
 For example, `http://<any node host>:8080`.
 If you are running a secure cluster, use `https://<any node host>:8080`.